22940dev/port-jarvis/content/notes/cool-bash-tricks-for-your-terminal-dotfiles/index.md

 ---

-{{< image src="images/terminal_icon.jpg" width="500" alt="Terminal.app on macOS" />}}
+{{< image src="images/terminal_icon.jpg" width="300" alt="Terminal.app on macOS" />}}

 You may have noticed the recent trend of techies [posting their "dotfiles" on GitHub](https://github.com/topics/dotfiles) for the world to see.
 These usually contain shortcuts compatible with Bash terminals to automate convoluted commands that, I'll admit, I needed to Google every single time.

-My [full dotfiles are posted at this Git repository](https://git.jarv.is/jake/dotfiles), but here's a summary of the ones I find most helpful that you can add to your own .bash_profile or .bashrc file.
+My [full dotfiles are posted at this Git repository](https://github.com/jakejarvis/dotfiles), but here's a summary of the ones I find most helpful that you can add to your own `.bash_profile` or `.bashrc` file.

 * * *

-Check your current IP address (IPv4 or IPv6 or both) — uses [my simpip server!](https://github.com/jakejarvis/simpip):
+Check your current IP address (IPv4 or IPv6 or both) — uses [my ⚡ fast simpip server!](https://github.com/jakejarvis/simpip)

 ```bash
 alias ip4="curl -4 simpip.com --max-time 1 --proto-default https --silent"